 The policy provides that debt issuance will be planned to achieve relatively level debt service while matching debt service to the useful life of facilities.
 The policy also states that the County will avoid the use of bullet or balloon maturities except in those instances where these maturities serve to make existing overall debt service level.
-The County may elect a more rapid or other debt service structure, such as declining debt service (i.e., equal principal amortization), at its discretion.
+The County may elect a more rapid or other debt service structure, such as declining debt service (i.e. equal principal amortization), at its discretion.

 Fund Balance Policy.
 The County Executive has established a fund balance and reserve policy that draws upon the recommendations of the Government Finance Officers Association, the National Advisory Council on State and Local Government Budgeting and the credit rating agencies.
 The policy outlines an approach to the accumulation and use of unreserved fund balance and reserve funds that takes into consideration issues that are specific to the County.
 It identifies an array of reserve funds that helps the County stabilize its budget and finance important policy objectives.
 The policy sets recommended levels of unreserved fund balance of no less than 4% and no more than 5% of normal prior-year expenditures made from its general fund and the County-wide special revenue funds.
-Additionally, the policy calls for maintaining a combined level of financial resources in its unreserved fund balance and its reserve funds of no less than 5% and a target of 7.5% of normal prior-year expenditures.
+Additionally, the policy calls for maintaining a combined level of financial resources in its unreserved fund balance and its reserve funds and no less than 5% and a target of 7.5% of normal prior-year expenditures.
 The policy outlines the conditions under which the County's unreserved fund balance ought to be replenished, and identifies the appropriate uses for its unreserved fund balance, its reserve funds, and any projected operating surpluses.
 The County's current fund balance policy was first adopted as part of the 2006-2009 Multi-Year Financial Plan.
-As of December 31, 2007, the County's unreserved fund balance totaled \$89.8 or 3.57% of the County's prior-year expenditures.
-The County also maintains various reserves created pursuant to GML: these reserves totaled approximately \$89.7 million as of December 31, 2006 and approximately \$40.2 million (unaudited) as of December 31, 2007.
-See "COUNTY FINANCIAL CONDITION - 2008 Budget and 2008-2011 Multi-Year Financial Plan Update" herein.
+As of December 31, 2006, the County's unreserved fund balance totaled \$104.1 million, or 4.78% of the County's prior-year expenditures.
+Such reserves totaled approximately \$89.7million as of the end of the 2006 fiscal year.
+It was expected to be approximately \$39.2 million as of December 31, 2007.
 These reserves may be utilized with the approval of the County Legislature.